Skip to Main Content

 Finding Journal Articles

 The most current research in nursing is often found in journal articles.
 The U of L Library subscribes to many databases that allow you to search for journal articles on your research topic.
-Some of the most important databases in the field of nursing are listed on the right.
+Some of the most important databases in the field of nursing are listed below.
 Read the description of each database to determine which ones are most likely to include articles on your topic.

 Databases usually provide article citation information and abstracts—summaries of what each article is about.
 Often, the full text of the article is available within the database or through a link.
 If the full text of an article isn't available through the U of L Library, you may request it via an interlibrary loan.